Glenn Morrison (DJ)

-He is best known for his tracks, "Contact", "No Sudden Moves", "Hydrology", and "Circles", which were ghost produced by deadmau5.
+He is best known for his tracks, "Contact", "No Sudden Moves", "Hydrology", "Circles" and “Goodbye”.

 Life and career

 Morrison is a classically trained pianist.
 Starting piano lessons at the age of four, he began composing and competing through CMC, Kiwanis Music Festival, Richmond Hill Music Festival, and ORMTA - Ontario Registered Music Teachers Association.

-In his early high school years, Morrison discovered Techno from a friend in his science class, and started collecting vinyl and becoming absorbed.
+In his early high school years, Morrison discovered techno from a friend in his science class, and started collecting vinyl and becoming absorbed.
 He then worked at Release Records for five years before starting his own record label Morrison Recordings.

 As a DJ and performer he entertains with melodic progressive house and big-room club sounds.
 His first international hit was in 2007 when DJ Tiësto featured ‘Contact’ on his compilation In Search of Sunrise 6: Ibiza and it shot to the top of the World Dance Charts.